projectacrn/acrn-hypervisor/doc/developer-guides/sw_design_guidelines.rst

 **Return error code**
   The hypervisor shall return an error code to the VM when the below cases occur.
-The error code shall indicate the error type detected (e.g. invalid parameter, device not found, device busy, resource unavailable, etc).
+The error code shall indicate the error type detected (e.g., invalid parameter, device not found, device busy, and resource unavailable).

   This method applies to the following case: